evoactivity/ember-modern-css/README.md

 # Ember + Modern CSS

 Forget everything you know about CSS + Ember.
-If you use any of the following `ember-postcss`, `ember-css-modules`, `ember-component-css` then this guide is for you.
+If you use any of the following `ember-cli-postcss`, `ember-css-modules`, `ember-component-css` then this guide is for you.

 Together we are going to take an embroider enabled Ember app and configure a webpack pipeline for our application's CSS using PostCSS and tailwind.